Infrastructure

 transactionViewRepository: new InMemoryTransactionViewRepository(),

-Provides the three CQRS buses.
-It receives the custom infrastructure as a parameter, allowing buses to be configured based on your infrastructure:
+The buses factory provides the three CQRS buses.
+It receives the resolved user infrastructure as a parameter:

 commandBus: new InMemoryCommandBus(),